 However, sometimes the basil plant grows tiny leaves, which are not sufficient for anything that you want to use it for.

-Here are the reasons why the basil grows small leaves and how you can fix it.
+Reasons why the basil grows small leaves and how you can fix it.

 1. Sunlight problem